AndrewSav/lib.remnant2.saves/README.md

 ## JSON serialization

 There is an example called `json` that shows the possibility of serializing and deserializing the save file to / from `json`.
-The was not much work put into this, it was just proven that it is possible and works.
+There was not much work put into this, it was just proven that it is possible and works.
 When you deserialize a save file from json it is recommended to write it straight away, and re-read it if further work on the file is required, because some links are not serialized due to cyclic nature.
 Everything that is required to produce a save file is serialized.
 Same as in previous section it cannot be guaranteed that your `json` edit will produce a valid save file, it's up to you to ensure, that the structure is correct from the game perspective.

 ## `ModelBase` derived types